 Note: Not all super funds charge a buy/sell spread.
 Some only charge you the entry (or buy) price when you make a contribution into your chosen investment option, while others do not charge any buy/sell spread at all.

-For more information about the main types of super fund fees you can expect to be deducted from your super account, see SuperGuide article: Comparing super funds: 10 fees and charges you need to know about.
+For more information about the main types of super fund fees you can expect to be deducted from your super account, see SuperGuide article: A Super Guide to superannuation fees.